What are Containers?

 Accelerate Kubernetes Certificates

 The solution to overcome many of these challenges is to employ a common service for certificates via an API that is integrated with DevOps tooling.
-A solution such as Venafi’s Cloud DevOps ACCELERATE, would improve security and availability, ensure compliance, and accelerate software development by reducing complexity.
+A solution such as Venafi’s TLS Protect for Kubernetes, would improve security and availability, ensure compliance, and accelerate software development by reducing complexity.
 In addition, it would define and enforce enterprise security policy for issuance and use of certificates-as-code with prebuilt DevOps tooling and cloud provider integrations.

 Container Certificate Protection is a “Must-Have”